-'sox' is always F0h, and represents start of System Exclusive.
+sox is always F0h, and represents start of System Exclusive.

-'kid' must be 07h, and is the Kurzweil Manufacturer ID.
+kid must be 07h, and is the Kurzweil Manufacturer ID.

-'dev-id' is Device ID.
-The K2500 will recognize a SysEx message if the 'dev-id' is the same is the SysX ID parameter from the MIDI Receive page (from the top level, press the MIDI mode button and the RECV soft button.)
-If the K2500's SysX ID parameter is set to 127, it will recognize SysEx messages no matter what the 'dev-id' is.
+dev-id is Device ID.
+The K2600 will recognize a SysEx message if dev-id is the same is the SysEx ID parameter from the MIDI-mode RECEIVE page.
+If the K2600's SysEx ID parameter is set to 127, it will recognize SysEx messages no matter what the value of dev-id is.

-'pid' is the Product Identifier, and must be 78h (120 decimal), indicating the SysEx message is for the K2500.
+pid is the Product Identifier, and must be 78h (120 decimal), indicating the SysEx message is for the K2600.

-'msg-type' is the identifier of one of the K2500 SysEx messages defined below, and 'message' is the variable-length message contents.
+msg-type is the identifier of one of the K2600 SysEx messages defined below, and message is the variable-length message contents.

-'eox' is always F7h, for end of System Exclusive.
+eox is always F7h, for end of System Exclusive.